CITY PULSE: Divergent Aspects

 The Easel Art Gallery is hosting Akbar Khan’s solo art exhibition titled ‘Divergent Aspects’ until August 5.
 Call 021-35169399 for more information.

-The Chawkandi Art Gallery is hosting Abdul Jabbar Gull, Abro Khuda Bux, Agha Jandan, Aliya Bilgrami, Aqeel Solangi, Khalil Chishtee, Meher Afroz, Mohsen Keiany, Feica and Zohra Amarta Shah’s art exhibition titled ‘An Apology to Shaikh Ayaz’ until August 2.
-Call 021-35373582 for more information.
+The VM Art Gallery is hosting a 26-person art exhibition titled ‘Walking through Play’ from August 5 to August 22.
+Call 021-34948088 for more information.

 Jashn-e-Sawan